DANA-Laboratory/ThermodynamicsTable.jl/README.md

 [![Build Status](https://travis-ci.org/DANA-Laboratory/ThermodynamicsTable.jl.svg?branch=master)](https://travis-ci.org/DANA-Laboratory/ThermodynamicsTable.jl)

 ##Introduction
-`use ThermodynamicsTable` Adds some thermodynamics tables for calculating **critical values, heat capacity, ...**
+`ThermodynamicsTable` package adds some Thermodynamics Table for calculating chemical physical properties.
+Material contants to calculate different properties are stored in seperate text files (tables), the key to retrieve material contants is it's *chemical name*, that itself can be found using it's *chemical formula* or [CasNo](http://en.wikipedia.org/wiki/List_of_CAS_numbers_by_chemical_compound).

-Each table loads only once after first call
+Each table loads once after first call to it.

-Properties can retured using a chemical name

-Also names can be found a using *chemical formula* or [CasNo](http://en.wikipedia.org/wiki/List_of_CAS_numbers_by_chemical_compound).
+At this time avialable tables are: **Heat Capacity, Density and Vapor Pressure**.

 ##Usage
-`getvalueforname(property::String , name::String)`
+`getvalueforname(property::String , chemicalname::String)`
+Retrieve Tuples of constansts from a Thermodynamics Table for chemical specified by *chemicalname*.
-with one of the following values for *property*:
+Here *property* must be one of the following values:
 - **"Profile"**

+  Profile for chemical specified by *chemicalname*

   Return value:
-  (formula,casno,molarweight)
+  (formula, casno, molarweight)

 - **"Criticals"**

+  Critical Constants for chemical specified by *chemicalname*

-  Return value: Chemical critical values
+  Return value:
   (Tc *Critical Temprature in Kelvin* ,Pc *Critical Pressure in Pascal*,Af *Acentric Factor*, Zc *Critical Compresibility*)

   Refference: